LABORA-INF-UFG/UE-non3GPP/webconsole/README.md

-# WebC onsole for UE-non3GPP
+# Web Cnoonsole for UE-non3GPP
 Set of APIs and Web DashBoard to monitor the connection between User Equipment for non-3GPP and free5gc N3IWF

 ## Start API Server